endiliey/TerritoryBoss/README.md

 - You can now open up **TerritoryBoss.uproject** from the cloned folder to open all the files
 - You can easily **submit contributions** back up to your **fork**.
 - When you're ready to send the changes for review, simply create a [Pull Request](https://help.github.com/articles/using-pull-requests).

+# Disclaimer
+This is a project developed many years ago and not meant to be developed further